List of Marvel Comics characters: 0–9: 4D Man

-4D Man is the version of Kyle Richmond from Earth X, first appearing in Universe X #0 (2000).
+4D Man is a version of Kyle Richmond from Earth X, first appearing in Universe X #0 (2000).
 He was cursed by Mephisto to see the future, and he works alongside Isaac Christians, the Gargoyle, to document all of history.
 This is used as a framing device for 4D Man to be a narrator for the story.
-4D Man is ultimately betrayed by the Gargoyle.
+4D Man is ultimately betrayed by Gargoyle.